unobserved-io/Furtherance/README.md

 Furtherance is a time tracking app.
 It allows you to track time spent on different activities without worrying about your data being captured and sold.

-**UPDATE: Furtherance has undergone a complete rewrite using [Iced](https://github.com/iced-rs/iced).
-It is better in many ways and contains more features.
-Most importantly, there is now a single, cross-platform version, so updates will be far more frequent and everyone will have the same features, regardless of OS.
-You can read more about the change [here](https://unobserved.io/blog/twau-1).**

 <p align="center">
     <img width="750px" src="https://unobserved.io/assets/screenshots/furtherance/mac/Timer.png" alt="Furtherance timer"/>
 </p>